Business

 CB: What are some other practical sustainability steps you take as a home builder?

-RM: Sometimes sustainability also manifests as simple as upgrading a plywood floor on a second floor’s framing.
-Every home we do is 1 ⅛” minimum plywood, compared to the required ¾”, which is for the rigidity of the floor and the longevity of that system.
+RM: Sometimes sustainability manifests itself in something as simple as upgrading a plywood floor on a second floor’s framing.
+Every home we do is 1⅛-inch minimum plywood, compared with the required ¾-inch, which is for the rigidity of the floor and the longevity of that system.

 Also, here in California we have more stringent energy requirements, so we really get into stormwater management.
-When there's a major storm event, all the roof runoff has to be collected and, depending on the area, even retained on-site.
-Insulation and energy efficiency in our mechanical electrical systems are critical as well as high performing doors and windows.
+When there's a major storm event, all of the roof runoff has to be collected and, depending on the area, even retained on site.
+Insulation and energy efficiency in our mechanical electrical systems are critical, as well as high-performing doors and windows.
 The operability of those doors and windows to provide natural ventilation is another key aspect.
 A lot of our projects are located in coastal areas, where the heating and cooling demand is a lot less, and so we have the ability to really capitalize on indoor-outdoor air circulation.

-CB: Talk to me more about the walls in your home.
+CB: Talk to me more about the walls in your homes.
 How do you insulate?

 RM: Yeah, so you're right, it's contextual.
-We try in a lot of cases to do a layer, maybe one to two inches, of spray foam.
+We try in a lot of cases to do a layer, maybe 1 to 2 inches thick, of spray foam.
 And then we combine that with bat insulation.
-That usually gives us a pretty airtight insulation package that gives us a higher R value.
-We also use, at minimum, 2 x 6 for exterior walls.
-That way we can pick up additional depth versus a 2 x 4.
-But it's more limiting on what R value you're gonna achieve.
-So when we go to a cold climate, we aren't really gonna be able to get away with any 2 x 8 roof framing like we can in California.
+That usually gives us a pretty airtight insulation package that provides a higher R-value.
+We also use, at minimum, 2-by-6 for exterior walls.
+That way we can pick up additional depth versus using 2-by-4s.
+But it's more limiting on what R-value you're going to achieve.
+So when we go to a cold climate, we won't really be able to get away with any 2-by-8 roof framing like we can in California.

 In those cases, we have to do a complete spray foam insulation.
 But that still wouldn't be enough in a cold climate.
-So we’re also installing 12”-deep rafters and coming up with an insulation package that pairs with that on a case by case basis.
+So we’re also installing 12-inch-deep rafters and coming up with an insulation package that pairs with that on a case-by-case basis.

 CB: Once you wrap up a project, do you do any performance testing?